 Due to the nature of this piece and the content quality, it did not require much outreach as it ranked well organically for the desired keywords.
 Ultimately, it continues to gain 90% of its pickup without any direct outreach as we crafted the right content at the right time.

-- Over 85 unique linking domains achieved as of September 2020
+- Over 150 unique linking domains achieved as of March 2021, with new sites linking every month

 - First three months, it generated an average of 25 backlinks organically (with no outreach) per month